Cthompsonlbi/Stock-Analysis/README.md

 # Stock Analysis Challenge - Green (Eco) Friendly Stocks Analysis For Steve's parents

 ## Overview of Project
-To provide an optimized data analysis tool that will allow Steve the ability to review large number of stocks, capture both price over time and returns in a quick and efficient manner.
+To provide an optimized data analysis tool that will allow Steve the ability to review large number of stocks, capture price over time along with calculated returns in a quick and efficient manner.

 ### Purpose
-Although Steve appreciates our intial deliverable that allowes him to evaluate a handful of stocks quickly to help his parents reach their investement goals, he would like us to optimize the code to process the data faster.
+Although Steve appreciates our intial deliverable that allows him to evaluate a handful of stocks quickly to help his parents reach their investement goals, he would like us to optimize the code to process the data faster.
 This will allow Steve to increase the number of companies he can evaluate without increasing overall time required to process the data and analyze the results.
+The remainder of this document will highlight the opportunities for improvement with the existing code and the approach to apply improvements to the code.

 ## Analysis and Challenges
-The challenge is to take code that works well and find ways to improve it so that it works even better.
-This requires a review of the existing code and identify opportunities in the code to make improvements so that code can handle larger data sets and still produce appropriate analytics in a timely manner.
+The challenge is to take code that works well and find ways to improve upon it so that it works even better.
+This requires a review of the existing code and identify opportunities in the code to make improvements so that the tool can handle larger data sets and still produce appropriate analytics in a timely manner.

 ### Analysis of Original Code